BeaconCMS/beacon/guides/introduction/installation.md

 # Installation

-Beacon is an application that runs on top of an existing Phoenix LiveView application.
-In this guide we'll install all required tools, generate a new Phoenix LiveView application, install Beacon, and generate a new site.
+Beacon is an application that runs in existing Phoenix LiveView applications.
+In this guide we'll install all required tools, generate a new Phoenix LiveView application, and install Beacon.

+After the installation is done, please follow the guide [Your First Site](https://github.com/BeaconCMS/beacon/blob/main/guides/introduction/your_first_site.md) to learn how to setup a functioning site.

 ## TLDR

-We recomment following the guide thoroughly, but if you want a short version or to just recap the main steps:
+We recommend following the guide thoroughly, but if you want a short version or just recap the main steps:

 1. Install Elixir v1.14+